 Now, this is a critical question that will be on your mind once you decide to pick just the right proxies for your mission.
 And, of course, there are several key factors that you need to consider here to improve your proxy experience.
 Although, if you are still confused about which proxy to use where, our account managers will be there for you to offer the best proxy solution based on your use case scenario.

-But why use proxies in the first place?
+But why use proxies for web scraping in the first place?
 Well, the websites that you are about to start crawling and scraping might have all sorts of anti-crawling/scraping politics that will make it significantly harder for you to proceed without special tools and proxies.
 Otherwise, such hurdles and challenges can become critical and halt your entire operation.

 If you are engaged in pure crawling (data indexing) without any data extraction, you will be better off with datacenter proxies vs residential IPs that will provide you with the highest possible speed of data mining.